geekodour/gitpushblog/README.md

 git will ask for credentials before the push if using HTTPS, give it. the push will be done to the `gh-pages` branch of the repository, it will create one if does not already exist.
 10. visit `https://<username>.github.io/<new_repo_name>/`
-You'll notice that the posts inside `/drafts` are not there, whereas they were in the dev version.
+You'll notice that the posts inside `/drafts` are not there, whereas they were showing locally.
 You'll need to `npm run upload` to upload drafts to github, which is discussed later in this readme.

 That's all for the QuickStart.